ashima-24/threeJs/index.md

 ## Welcome to Walkthrough Guide!

 Here is the guide where you will be going to know what are the different tool widgets that you are going to use.
 I hope this guide will be enough to use the toolkit and use it.

 ## Steps

 ![Step a](/threeJs/docs/assets/a.jpg)
 In this above image these is the main widget in toolkit.
 By clicking on this button user can upload any stl model in the toolkit to proceed further.
+We will provide some stl models where user can choose which model to upload and then can expermient with the other widget sin the toolkit.

 ![Step b](/threeJs/docs/assets/b.jpg)
 ![Step c](/threeJs/docs/assets/c.jpg)